-Utilize the Arpio API to programmatically access information about your Arpio application
+Utilize the Arpio API to programmatically access information about your Arpio applications

 A full API Documentation is available at our Swagger API webpage or as a JSON on our API endpoint: https://api.arpio.io/api/openapi.json